-From an Editor: 6 Tips for Turning in Solid Work
+From an Editor: 6 Tips for Self-Editing Your Work

 It’s a great feeling to wrap up a piece and submit it for final review.